Every trace network has a network topology. The network topology manages information about, and maintains connectivity between the features.

 Dirty areas associated with error features (UpdateType = 3) are not evaluated when the network topology is validated and will remain until the error situation is addressed through an edit to the feature in error.

-While tracing through a dirty area is allowed, it may yield unexpected results and should not be relied upon.
+While tracing through a dirty area is allowed, it may yield unexpected results and should not be relied on.
 Validating the topology for the area that will be traced removes dirty areas and helps ensure the trace results reflect what is seen on the map and in the network topology.

 Tools and commands